 If the ticketPrice is greater than 0, and ticketCount is greater or equal to 1, and the type of ticketPrice and ticketCount is number, return the string:

-"You bought ${ticketCount} tickets for ${totalPrice}$."
+"You bought ${ticketCount} tickets for ${totalPrice}$.",

+where totalPrice is ticketPrice multiplied by ticketCount.

 checkTicket (ticketNumbers,luckyNumbers) - A function that accepts two parameters: array and array.